rhymed-l/anker-kit/CONTRIBUTING.md

 When working on spec-kit:

-1. Test changes with the `specify` CLI commands (`/speckit.specify`, `/speckit.plan`, `/speckit.tasks`) in your coding agent of choice
+1. Test changes with the `specify` CLI commands (`/anker.specify`, `/anker.plan`, `/anker.tasks`) in your coding agent of choice
 2. Verify templates are working correctly in `templates/` directory
 3. Test script functionality in the `scripts/` directory
 4. Ensure memory files (`memory/constitution.md`) are updated if major process changes are made

 ### Testing template and command changes locally

-Running `uv run specify init` pulls released packages, which won’t include your local changes.
+Running `uv run anker-spa init` pulls released packages, which won’t include your local changes.
 To test your templates, commands, and other changes locally, follow these steps:

 1. **Create release packages**